-No, you shouldn't have to--but eviction isn't free, and vandalism is common during the eviction process.
+You shouldn't have to—but eviction isn't free, and vandalism is common during the eviction process.
 When an eviction is inevitable, a reasonable 'cash for keys' program gets both sides on the same side of the table, with the departing tenants looking to maximize their interests by quitting the dwelling.

 Make an offer in exchange for a graceful exit.
 It will pay for itself when you can get a new tenant in the building almost immediately.
 It's a lot less of a headache than an eviction and a clean-up after a tenant who, at best, didn't care about you or your property; and at worst, actively sought to destroy it.